-For a long time, there was an assumption that Backend is used to manage website content, behavior and users while Frontend to display the content and facilitate user experience and navigation.
+For a long time, there was an assumption that Backend is used to manage website content, behavior, and users while Frontend to display the content and facilitate user experience and navigation.
 However, the game changed with a significant increase in RESTful API popularity.
 As of today, you can do almost anything with RESTful API that you can do in the Backend.
 Besides more and more WordPress plugins introduce custom RESTful endpoints for different needs.
-For example, WooCommerce plugin adds around 200 additional endpoints; Advanced Access Manager has a couple too.
+For example, the WooCommerce plugin adds around 200 additional endpoints; Advanced Access Manager has a couple too.

 That is why when you think about WordPress security and access management, you have to make sure that you cover all three areas.

 There are many free and premium WordPress plugins that offer the ability to manage your restricted area, however, keep in mind that only very few take into consideration all possible ways to gain access to it.
 Advanced Access Manager since version 5 or higher, gives you endless possibilities to define very granular access to your restricted areas for Frontend, Backend, and API areas.

 This is probably one of the most overlooked concepts in WordPress access management and it is one of the most important aspects of the entire website.
 While the majority of available online solutions put so much effort to control access to restricted WordPress resources, almost none think about positive user experience.

 Restricting access to your WordPress website content or features is only a half-way completed job.
 Providing meaningful feedback to the end-user about the reason for access denial or redirect to a page that explains further steps to avoid confusions and customer frustrations has to be the ultimate objective for the website owner.